camunda/camunda-bpm-platform/connect/docs/user-guide/rest/index.md

 ## Execute the request

-Now that we have a complete request we can trigger it with the `.execute()` method.
+Now that we have a complete request, we can trigger it with the `.execute()` method.
-After the execution we get an RestHttpResponse as answer for our request.
-This response will let us fetch two main information of the response.
-The status code and the response body.
-The status code can be fetched with the `.getStatusCode()` method and the response body with `.getResponse()`.
+After the execution, we get a RestHttpResponse as answer to our request.
+This response lets us fetch two main pieces of information of the response: the status code and the response body.
+The status code can be fetched with the `.getStatusCode()` method and the response body with the `.getResponse()` method.

-So to complete our example we will add the execution and also some response handling:
+So, to complete our example we'll add the execution and also some response handling:

 ```java
   RestHttpConnector connector = new RestHttpConnector();